You are here

 Lifesaving Kitten Nursery

-Staffed with a dedicated coordinator and supported by a cadre of devoted volunteers who sign up for two hour feeding shifts 24 hours a day, the neonatal nursery, a program of the Best Friends’ No-Kill Los Angeles initiative, has a goal of saving 1,800 lives in 2013.
-To date, close to 800 precious kittens and 49 nursing mothers have been saved.
+Best Friends Los Angeles opened a neonatal kitten nursery in February 2013.
+The nursery is staffed with a dedicated coordinator and supported by a cadre of devoted volunteers who sign up for two hour feeding shifts 24 hours a day to help the kittens grow and thrive.
+In 2015, the neonatal nursery, a program of the Best Friends’ No-Kill Los Angeles initiative, has a goal of saving over 2,000 kittens.
+To date, more than 3,100 precious kittens and 175 nursing mothers have been saved.

 Similar to a real nursery, the neonatal cat area features stuffed animals, festive décor, and rocking chairs amongst its many cages and incubator crates.